Office of Faculty Recruitment

 I am RIT Faculty

-This campaign highlights and celebrates our excellent and diverse faculty, in both a personal and professional manner, while highlighting a shared identity – I am RIT Faculty.
+This campaign highlights and celebrates our excellent and multifaceted faculty, in both a personal and professional manner, while highlighting a shared identity – I am RIT Faculty.
 Through the following video and photo campaign, take a moment to see and hear directly from our faculty, as they discuss life as a faculty member here at RIT, and life as a community member within the greater Rochester area.

 Scholars Network